OMEGAZEROABSOLUTE/THESPIRAL/README_OPERATOR.md

 ### Environment variables

-Create a `secrets.env` file in the repository root and define the following variables used by the tools and Docker setup:
+Run `bash scripts/setup_local.sh` to create `secrets.env` in the repository root and define the following variables used by the tools and Docker setup:

 - `HF_TOKEN` – Hugging Face token for downloading models
 - `GITHUB_TOKEN` – optional GitHub token for scraping repositories